What is Permaculture?

 This acknowledges that people, like our world, are all interconnected and interdependent.

 When we look out for each other and help each other.
-Our families, communities and society as a whole grows, feels safer and more connected.
+Our families, communities and society as a whole grows stronger, feels safer and more connected.

 Fair Share/Reinvest the Surplus